-I was thrilled to see these super cool, eco-friendly plant-based sneakers by Reebok.
+I was super excited to see these cool, eco-friendly plant-based sneakers by Reebok.
 They’re made with 75% USDA certified biological materials:

 - The soles are made with DuPont’s Susterra® propanediol, which is an eco-friendly, sustainable, corn-based chemical compound that can be used in polyurethanes and polyester resins.

 Susterra propanediol is non-toxic and petroleum-free, and it’s also 100% sustainably sourced and renewable.
 Furthermore, it’s a USDA 100% certified bio-based product.